 Emergency shelters received funding from the Virginia Department of Housing and Community Development.
-Between April to December 2020, an additional \$878,273 in COVID Relief funds were expended to safely house unsheltered homeless households in hotels and shelter during the pandemic.
+Since April 2020, over \$1.2 million additional funds related to COVID relief have also been expended to safely house unsheltered homeless households in hotels and shelters during the pandemic.
 CDBG funds are also used to maintain the existing level of emergency homeless services for families.
 Initiatives include the Transitions Family Violence Services Shelter, LINK's PORT (winter shelter) program and Menchville House (family shelter).
 Such assistance is provided in order to maintain current levels and to avoid the creation of new service gaps.

-When possible, the network of non-profits serving special needs populations will be supported and utilized to provide the necessary services to the targeted groups.
+Whenever possible, the network of non-profits serving special needs populations will be supported and utilized to provide the necessary services to the targeted groups.
 These non-profit organizations include Transitions Family Violence Services, Hampton-Newport News Community Services Board (H-NNCSB) and the LGBT Life Center.
 Many needs are addressed through CoC's supportive housing grant funding, which is awarded to non-profit agencies on an annual basis from HUD.

-CDBG funds assist a volunteer temporary sheltering program, called PORT (People Offering Resources Together), which is supported by area churches and administered by LINK.
+CDBG funds assist a volunteer temporary sheltering program called PORT (People Offering Resources Together), which is supported by area churches and administered by LINK.
 These various programs provide the initial service components to homeless families and individuals.
 CDBG funds will again be provided to Menchville House, a non-profit homeless provider, to assist with their Menchville House Group Home.
 Menchville House provides transitional housing to women and children in crisis/homeless situations.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again have decreased by 80%: from 157 individuals in 2012 to 31 in 2021, and from 5 families to only 1 family identified in 2021.

-The GVPHC has long focused project funding on increasing permanent supported housing for people who are chronically homeless.
-Since 2012, the numbers of chronically homeless individuals have decreased by 68% and for families by 100% as none were found in the past year.
 All new HUD resources have been allocated to projects serving this difficult to serve population while state funds have been focused on preventing homelessness, maintaining Emergency Shelter operations, increasing Rapid Rehousing units, and establishing Outreach and Coordinated Assessment to formalize engagement and intake processes.
+Additionally, the length of time persons have experienced homelessness with GVPHC providers has decreased from 92 days to 69 days in the past three years.
+However, due to the eviction moratorium and other pandemic-related housing situations, there is an expectation that this may increase in the next reporting period.